etoile/CoreObject/technotes/index.md

 (except invoking garbage collection, which is destructive and non-undoable.)

+This means as your application evolves, as long as you store all of your state in CoreObject, you’ll never have to write another undo command.

 Another unusual feature: all of these commands can be applied to a store that’s in a different state than when the command was recorded.
 The most common command, "Set Current Revision”, represents the user committing a